 An example IGP:

 Tina Matsenjwa is an example of an income generation success story.
 She has AIDS and lives in extreme poverty in a rural part of the Lubombo region.
 She is a warmperson who cares for 6 children.

 PDI supported Tina to establish an income generation project, where she goes across the border to Mozambique [NN1] and purchases fish.
 She brings them back and sells them to her community.
 She has done so well that she has sent her children to school and set up electricity in her home.
 Through our Tandla Tiyagezana (Pay It Forward concept) she gives at least one fish to a local Gogo (Grandma) down the road – to extend the chain of kindness….

-The video below shows the day that PDI purchased a freezer as a cold storage area for the fish she sells…
+The video above shows the day that PDI purchased a freezer as a cold storage area for the fish she sells…

 Project: Empowerment Packages